 Dividend Policy Types

-The policy of the dividend distribution of the company dictates the number of dividends that the company pays to its shareholders along with the frequency with which dividends are paid.
-When the profits are earned by the company then it has to make regarding how and where that profit will be used.
-The company can either retain profits earned or else they can decide to distribute the same in the form of the dividends to its shareholders.
-There are different types of policies related to the dividend which the company can follow.
+The policy of the dividend distribution of a company dictates the number of dividends and the frequency at which the company pays to shareholders.
+The company can follow different types of policies related to the dividend.
+When the company earns profits, it has to decide how and where that profit will be utilized.
+The company can either retain profits earned or choose to distribute the same in the form of dividends to its shareholders.

 Let us discuss each one of them in detail –